adopted-ember-addons/ember-launch-darkly/UPGRADING_TO_v2.x.md

 ## A note on the experimental `variation` Javascript helper

-Versions of this addon pre 1.x included [an experimental Babel transform that allowed users to import a `variation` function](https://github.com/adopted-ember-addons/ember-launch-darkly/tree/v0.7.0#javascript) in to Javascript instead of referencing `this.launchDarkly.variation`.
+Versions of this addon pre `v2.0` included [an experimental Babel transform that allowed users to import a `variation` function](https://github.com/adopted-ember-addons/ember-launch-darkly/tree/v0.7.0#javascript) in to Javascript instead of referencing `this.launchDarkly.variation`.
 It was more than a shorthand for the variation function - it also tried to be a bit clever and, when used inside a computed property, attempted to add the feature flags as dependent keys of the computed property so as to ensure the computed property was re-computed if the flag changed.

 While this helper was useful, it was infinitely problematic.
 Thankfully, in an Ember Octane world, or more specifically, an `@tracked` world, this is totally unnecessary.
-Any code that checks for feature flags will re-computed if they change based on the fact that the flags our now tracked in v1.x.
+Any code that checks for feature flags will re-computed if they change based on the fact that the flags our now tracked in v2.0.

-Because the import of the `variation` function in v1.x is the same as the import of the old babel transform helper, no changes should need to be made here.
+Because the import of the `variation` function in v2.0 is the same as the import of the old babel transform helper, no changes should need to be made here.

-However, if you are using [v1.0.0-beta.0](https://github.com/adopted-ember-addons/ember-launch-darkly/releases/tag/v1.0.0-beta.0) there are likely a couple of changes you will need to make.
+However, if you are using [v1.0.0](https://github.com/adopted-ember-addons/ember-launch-darkly/releases/tag/v1.0.0) specifically there are likely a couple of changes you will need to make.

-No doubt you will have stopped using the `computedWithVariation` helper ([DOC](https://github.com/adopted-ember-addons/ember-launch-darkly/tree/v1.0.0-beta.0#experimental-variation-javascript-helper)) as you won't be using computed properties in Octane any more and it doesn't work with the `@computed` decorator.
+No doubt you will have stopped using the `computedWithVariation` helper ([DOC](https://github.com/adopted-ember-addons/ember-launch-darkly/tree/v1.0.0#experimental-variation-javascript-helper)) as you won't be using computed properties in Octane any more and it doesn't work with the `@computed` decorator.

 However, you should also remove the code in your `ember-cli-build.js` that enables the Babel transform.
 So, remove this: